aiotter/jsx4xml/README.md

 # JSX for XML

-Another JSX Runtime but for XML, built for Deno!
+Yet another JSX runtime, but for XML, built for Deno!

 ## Usage